 Selinsing sulphide project development

 Procurement

 Routine procurement of spare parts, reagents, and consumables continued throughout the quarter.
-Arrangements for shipping the bulk bagging system were still in progress at the end of the quarter, with delivery expected by December 2023.
+The bulk bagging system has now arrived on site and the implementation is expected to occur before the end of the current fiscal year.